jl1127/Ting-Chun-Project/README.md

 ### Description
 1. A final project of Applied Electronics, based on Arduino.
 2. A breathing light is simulated star tree topper.
-3. A RGB LED is simulated Christmas lights, which can randomly change colors.
+3. A RGB LED that imitates Christams lights, which can randomly change colors.

 ---